 - I. When and How to Use the BWC and In Car Audio/Video Recording System - 1.
-With the implementation of the BWC system, each officer will continue to wear the audio microphone of the In squad audio/video recording system. - 2.
-The In Car Audio/Video Recording System shall be activated for all emergency driving situations and traffic stops.
-The In Car Audio/Video Recording System's back seat camera shall be activated any time someone is placed in the back seat.

-II.
-When and How to Use the BWC

-- 1. For each officer issued a BWC system, it is the individual officer's responsibility to ensure that the equipment is in proper working order.
+With the implementation of the BWC system, each officer will continue to wear the audio microphone of the in-squad audio/video recording system. - 2.
+The In-Car Audio/Video Recording System shall be activated for all emergency driving situations and traffic stops.
+The In Car Audio/Video Recording System's back seat camera shall be activated any time someone is placed in the back seat. - II.
+When and How to Use the BWC - 1.
+For each officer, a BWC system, it is the individual officer's responsibility to ensure that the equipment is in proper working order.
 If it is not, notify the Supervisor and BCW Administrator immediately. - 2.
+Officers shall wear the BWC at or above the mid-line waist in a position that maximizes the recording systems capacity to record video footage of the officer's activities - 3.
 Officers shall activate the BWC to record all contacts with citizens and prior to arriving at all in-person calls for service.
 The department recognizes that due to the spontaneous nature of some police-public encounters, it may be impractical, unreasonable, or unsafe to immediately activate the BWC.
 In those cases, officers shall activate their BWC at the first reasonable opportunity.
-Once activated, the BWC shall remain activated for the duration of the event. - 3.
-If an officer fails to activate the BWC, or fails to record the entire contact, or interrupts the recording, the officer shall notify his or her supervisor in writing with an explanation. - 4.
-The BWC and all data, images, video, and metadata data captured, recorded, or otherwise produced by the equipment is the sole property of the Glencoe Police Department. - 5.
-Officers shall not edit, alter, erase, duplicate, copy, share, or otherwise distribute in any manner BWC recordings without prior written authorization and approval of the Chief of Police or his or her designee. - 6.
-Officers are encouraged to inform their supervisor of any recordings which may be of value for training purposes. - 7.
+Once activated, the BWC shall remain activated for the duration of the event. - 4.
+If an officer fails to activate the BWC, or fails to record the entire contact, or interrupts the recording, the officer shall notify his or her supervisor in writing with an explanation. - 5.
+The BWC and all data, images, video, and metadata data captured, recorded, or otherwise produced by the equipment is the sole property of the Glencoe Police Department. - 6.
+Officers shall not edit, alter, erase, duplicate, copy, share, or otherwise distribute in any manner BWC recordings without prior written authorization and approval of the Chief of Police or his or her designee. - 7.
+Officers are encouraged to inform their supervisor of any recordings which may be of value for training purposes. - 8.
 Requests for deletion of portions of the recordings (e.g., inadvertent personal recordings) must be submitted in writing and approved by the Chief of Police or his or her designee in accordance with state record retention laws.
-All requests and final decisions will be kept on file. - 8.
-Officers shall note in ICR/CAD report when recordings were made during the incident in question.
+All requests and final decisions will be kept on file.

+9. Officers shall note in ICR/CAD report when recordings were made during the incident in question.
 However, BWC recordings are not a replacement for written reports.